1986 Indianapolis 500

 The 70th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Saturday, May 31, 1986.
 After being rained out on May 25–26, the race was rescheduled for the following weekend.
 Bobby Rahal was the winner, becoming the first driver in Indy history to complete the 500 mi in less than three hours.
 At an average speed of 170.722 mi/h, it was the fastest 500-mile Indy car race to that point.
-It was the first of three Indy victories for Rahal, one as a driver (1986) and two as car owner (2004, 2020).
+It was the first of three Indy victories for Rahal, one as a driver (1986) and two as a car owner (2004, 2020).

 Nearly the entire race unfolded as a three-way battle between polesitter Rick Mears, Bobby Rahal, and Kevin Cogan.
 Cogan, who was a key fixture in the controversial crash on the opening lap of the 1982 race, took the lead in dramatic fashion with 13 laps to go.
 Cogan, driving for Patrick Racing, then pulled out to a commanding lead; he appeared to be on his way to victory, and to career redemption.
 But on lap 194, his lead evaporated when a spin by Arie Luyendyk brought out the caution flag.
 After a quick cleanup, the green flag came back out with two laps to go.
 Second place Bobby Rahal got the jump on the restart and grabbed the lead.
 Rahal pulled away and won the race, with car owner Jim Trueman, stricken with cancer, cheering him on in the pit area.
 Trueman died eleven days after the victory.
 Polesitter Rick Mears, who led the most laps during the race, came home third.
 At the time, it was the closest three-car finish in Indy history.

 The race was sanctioned by USAC, and was included as part of the 1986 CART PPG Indy Car World Series.
 For the first time, ABC Sports televised the race live "flag-to-flag" on network television in the United States.
 The race celebrated the 75th anniversary of the first 500, but there was very little fanfare of the milestone outside of the cover art of the official program.